 The most common deficiency to be seen amongst Pertussis patients is that of water loss – dehydration.
 It is attributed to regular regurgitations and diarrhea.
 Thi in hand leads to mineral and vitamin loss, by way of fluid loss, poor metabolism or excessive stress.
 If nothing is being absorbed through the gut as a result of both vomiting and diarrhea, the sick body will have more stress as a result of its deficiencies.
 Such circumstances bring about fever to assist in combating free radical damage in the body (Abbott, 2012).

 The constant stress from painful coughing and vomiting even as a result of weight loss will contribute to the deficiency of vitamin c from within the body.
 Studies have shown that high doses of Vitamin C (along with cod liver oil) can prevent the dangerous development of the Pertussis disease, decreasing coughing especially amongst children who often have hoarser coughs.
 Additionally, vitamin C assists in neutralizing toxins within the bloodstream, although it will not kill the bacterium it does place neutrophils and phagocytes into action against them.
-What’s more, vitamin c is a fantastic antioxidant, aiding in the elimination of free radical and inflammation (Humphries, 2012).
+What’s more, vitamin c is a fantastic antioxidant, aiding in the elimination of free radicals and inflammation (Humphries, 2012).